hehrich/automated-twin-tracking/README.md

 Review Results: The tool will automatically identify crystallographic twins and provide time-tracking data if applicable.

 ## Sample Data
-For testing and demonstration purposes, a sample crystal structure file is included in the sample_data directory.
+For testing and demonstration purposes, a sample lammps.dump file is included in the testfiles directory.

 ## Contributing
 Contributions and improvements to this tool are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.
+Feel free to fork this repository or make changes.

 ## License
 This tool is licensed under GNU GPLv3.
 See the LICENSE file for more details.

 ## Contact
-For inquiries or suggestions, contact [insert contact information here].
+For inquiries or suggestions, contact hendrik.ehrich@tuwien.ac.at.